-In April 2009 a former officer of the Company made a formal demand for payment of past wages and threatened to sue the company for in excess of \$100,000 if we did not meet his demand.
-The company believes that the claim is without merit but we continue to negotiate the issue with his attorney and expect to reach a settlement for less than the demand.
-We are not a party to any other pending legal proceedings that, if decided adversely to us, would have a material adverse effect upon our business, results of operations or financial condition and are not aware of any threatened or contemplated proceeding by any governmental authority against our company.
-To our knowledge, we are not a party to any pending civil or criminal action or investigation.
+In April 2009, Gerald Rice, a former officer of the Company made a formal demand for payment of past wages and threatened to sue the Company for in excess of \$100,000, if we did not meet his demand.
+Settlement discussions commenced but the parties were unable to reach an agreement.
+Thereafter, Rice filed a lawsuit in Minnesota State Court, Dakota County alleging claims for breach of contract and unpaid wages.
+The Company answered the complaint and denied the allegations therein.
+The Company believes that the claims are without merit and continues to defend against the claims.
+We are not otherwise a party to any other pending legal proceedings that, if decided adversely to us, would have a material adverse effect upon our business, results of operations or financial condition and are not aware of any threatened or contemplated proceeding by any governmental authority against the Company.
+To our knowledge, we are not otherwise a party to any pending civil or criminal action or investigation..